skiptirengu/tsyringex/README.md

 const instance = new Foo();
 ```

-Notice how in order to allow the use of the empty constructor `new Foo()`, we
+Notice that in order to allow the use of the empty constructor `new Foo()`, we
 need to make the parameters optional, e.g. `database?: Database`

 ### inject()